top of page

 While the new Outside has taken the path to consolidating power through acquisition, many niche channels have for years filled the void where consumers demand independent, thoughtful written content.
 Still, many of those entities have themselves staggered through transformations before finally being incorporated into larger organizations.

 Enter again Lou Dawson’s WildSnow.com.
 The seminal backcountry skiing and touring site began in 1998, converted to a blog in 2004, and had a nearly 15 year run as the voice of the scene.
-Dawson, the ski alpinist-turned writer served as the main author through most of the blog’s history, but was never averse to giving other voices a platform.
+Dawson, the climber/ski alpinist-turned writer served as the main author through most of the blog’s history, but was never averse to giving other voices a platform.
 Articles by such notables in the ski world as professional skier and filmmaker Noah Howell and telemark pioneer Paul Parker found their way onto the site, as well as numerous other pieces by a stable of sharp, hard-skiing enthusiasts.

 Dawson eventually chose to shift gears, selling the blog to Wild Snow contributor, friend, and businessman Doug Stenclik in 2019, writing that “Doug, as an independent publishing company, will gradually take over majority ownership of the site, in continued partnership with me.”
 Dawson elaborated further to Blister Reviews editor-in-chief Jonathan Ellsworth in a late-2021 podcast, saying “I still really enjoy blogging, have a huge emotional place for the site.
 It’s nice because I can stay involved and I didn’t have to do the corporate sellout.”
 Dawson spoke more to his desire to keep the site core to backcountry skiing, continuing “luckily Doug saw the value in it and decided to step in and keep it going and I’m just forever grateful to that because the body of work on there is huge and it achieves more and more value as it becomes somewhat historic.”